Augustana Honor Code and Honor Council

 It is college policy to destroy records in accordance with the college record retention policy.

 At its discretion, the college may provide directory information in accordance with provisions of the Act.
-The following student information has been designated public and may be disclosed by the college for any purpose, at its discretion: student name, local and home address, mailbox and telephone numbers; parents' or guardians' names, addresses and telephone numbers; date and place of birth; dates of attendance; major field of study; faculty advisor's name; academic classification; previous institution(s) attended, and awards, honors and degrees conferred (including dates); past and present participation in officially recognized sports and activities; and physical factors (height and weight of athletes).
+The following student information has been designated public and may be disclosed by the college for any purpose, at its discretion: student name, local and home address, mailbox and telephone numbers; parents' or guardians' names, addresses and telephone numbers; place of birth; enrollment status; dates of attendance; major field of study; faculty advisor's name; academic classification; previous institution(s) attended, and awards, honors and degrees conferred (including dates); past and present participation in officially recognized sports and activities; and physical factors (height and weight of athletes).

 Students are required to report and keep current their local and home addresses.
 Changes in residence hall addresses are automatically kept current by the Residential Life Office.
 Off-campus students must provide local address information as a condition of living off campus.
 Failure to provide accurate and current off-campus address information can result in disciplinary action or restriction from registration.